imagekit-developer/imagekit-java/README.md

 ImageKit is a complete image optimization and transformation solution that comes with and [image CDN](https://imagekit.io/features/imagekit-infrastructure) and media storage.
-It can be integrated with your existing infrastructure - storage like AWS s3, web servers, your CDN, and custom domain names, allowing you to deliver optimize images in minutes with minimal code changes.
+It can be integrated with your existing infrastructure - storage like AWS s3, web servers, your CDN, and custom domain names, allowing you to deliver optimize images in minutes with minimal code changes

 Table of contents -
  * [Installation](#installation)